| | |

 Thermo emergency heat blanket

 This might be one of my favorite suggestions from a social media group.
-If you’re worried about your flock, tent a thermo emergency blanket somewhere in the coop.
+If you’re worried about your flock and need a list minute type of fix, tent a thermo emergency blanket somewhere in the coop.
 This provides a warm place for them to go, with ventilation on both sides.

 Additionally, it’s not a fire hazard in any way!
 Just make sure it’s secure so it doesn’t fall over anyone and suffocate them.
 If you don’t have any emergency blankets handy, try using a thick tarp.